sabio-engineering/cookbook-dvelp/handbook/hr/paternity-policy.md

 5. a day which is a specified number of days after the child&#39;s placement; or
 6. a specific date later than the Expected Placement Date.

-You must give notice under Paragraph no more than seven days after you and/or your spouse, civil partner or Partner were notified of having been matched with the child (or, if this is not possible, as soon as you can).
+You must give notice no more than seven days after you and/or your spouse, civil partner or Partner were notified of having been matched with the child (or, if this is not possible, as soon as you can).

 We may require a signed declaration from you that you are taking OPL for a purpose for which it is intended; namely, to care for the child or to support your spouse, civil partner or Partner in caring for the child.